astrohart/MFR/MFR.FileSystem.Validators.Tests/README.md

 Asserts that the
 [DoesExist](#M-MFR-FileSystem-Validators-DirectoryPathValidator-DoesExist 'MFR.FileSystem.Validators.DirectoryPathValidator.DoesExist')
-method returns `false` when the folder path provided to the method as its argument does not, in fact, exist on the disk.
+method returns `false` when the folder path provided to the method as its argument does not, in fact, exist on the file system.

 ##### Parameters